 - Once your intention to return is confirmed in your interview, you will be processed for the transportation assistance.

-- UNHCR staff will call you two to three days ahead of your departure to:
+- A UNHCR staff member will call you two to three days ahead of your departure to:

 - Reconfirm your interest in returning to Syria.